Alaska man faces federal charges in US Capitol breach

 The case was sealed until his arrest Tuesday morning.
 He made an initial appearance Tuesday afternoon in U.S. District Court in Anchorage, where federal prosecutors did not ask Mileur be jailed.
 Instead, they pushed for him to wear a GPS tracker.

-A message seeking comment about the charges was left Wednesday with Benjamin Muse, a public defender appointed to represent Mileur.
+Benjamin Muse, a public defender appointed to represent Mileur, declined comment in an email Wednesday to The Associated Press.

 Mileur is among more than 300 people charged in the attack on the U.S. Capitol, and federal prosecutors say at least 100 more could face charges.
 A mob of then-President Donald Trump’s supporters stormed the building as Congress was voting to certify Joe Biden’s electoral win over Trump.